c2r0b/vnmsim/README.md

 A simulator of the Von Neumann machine.
 This simulator is meant to be a solution for students and teachers to study how a Von Neumann Machine works.
-This branch is home to the third generation of this project.

 Online version: `coming soon`